CGSbioinfo/MethylSeq/README.md

 Field | Description | Values
 ------|------|------
-Working directory | path to directory of the analysis | run_folder | path to the run folder |
+working_directory | path to directory of the analysis |
+run_folder | path to the run folder |
 run_samplesheet | Sample sheet used to generate fastq files.
 This is created using the Illumina Experiment Manager |
 bcl2fastq_output | path to the desired output for bcl2fastq.
 The default is fastq/ and the folder will be created automatically |